 If you’re looking to extend your brand reach and increase online sales, connect your Square Online product library to your Instagram account to make your posts shoppable and turn your followers into buyers.

-If you don’t have Square Online, you can accept online payment for an item on Instagram with Square Online Checkout.
+If you don’t have Square Online, you can accept online payment for an item on Instagram with Square Payment Links.
 Square Online Checkout generates a simple online checkout link or button.
 Just create a link with your item name and a price, and you can share the link in your Instagram bio or in an Instagram post.
 Learn how to get started with Square Online Checkout.